Stormwater and urban waterways

 If your property does not have a connection into the City of Hobart's public stormwater system, you may need to connect your private stormwater to the public system.

-The connection is completed by City of Hobart officers.
-These officers are trained to make sure no damage occurs to your property or the public system from the new connection.
+We complete this connection.
+Our staff are trained to make sure no damage occurs to your property or the public system from the new connection.

 Report a problem or fault